“Clean Water – What Trout Require and Fishermen Desire”

 Downstream in the northern part of Town of LeRoy, the Creek again changes character to become a popular premier trout stream when it receives generous infusions of spring water from the “Blue Hole” and from Spring Creek, which enters the river near Mumford.
 This length is stocked with brown trout from the historic Caledonia Fish Hatchery.

 This freestone length of creek flows through scenic rural farmland and averages about 50 ft in width, with pools, runs, riffles and pocket water making it an ideal fly-fishing stream.
 Included in this segment in the Town of Wheatland is Oatka Creek County Park, containing a 1.7 mile section of the stream.

-NYS DEC Region 8 has produced brochures for many of its publicly assessable fishing waters.
-A downloadable brochure with map of access and regulations for the Oatka and Spring Creeks can be found at: http://www.dec.ny.gov/outdoor/44874.html Please navigate down to the section for Monroe County to find the information on Oatka Creek/Spring Creek.
+NYS DEC Region 8 has produced brochures for many of its publicly accessable fishing waters.
+A downloadable brochure with map of access and regulations for the Oatka and Spring Creeks can be found here.
+Please navigate down to the section for Genesee or Monroe County to find the information on Oatka Creek/Spring Creek.

 Or you can click here.

 Another way to ensure a successful fishing experience is to observe some simple rules of stream etiquette.
 The following were compiled by Brite Fox Flyfishers in cooperation with NYS DEC:

 “At times, fishing pressure on the Oatka can be heavy and stream etiquette can go a long way in making everyone’s day a pleasurable one.
 Elbow room to fish is a common courtesy.
 The stationary, or slow moving fisherman should be given room by overtaking him noiselessly, out of the water, and re-entering as far away as practical.
 Wading right up to another angler could disturb a pod of feeding fish and no one appreciates this type of conduct.
 Pleasant conversations are okay so long as fish within casting range are not disturbed.”